India - Holi Festival Photo Tour - full itinerary

 Delhi

-We take an early morning flight back to Delhi, from where you can transfer for your flight back home, unless of course you’re planning to spend a few more days in India.
+We take an early morning flight back to Delhi, from where you can transfer for your flight back home, unless of course you’re planning to spend a few more days in India (which we can help arrange for you if you so wish - please ask for further details).